Stop Wage Garnishment in Georgia: 5 Legal Ways to Protect Your Paycheck

 Understanding Wage Garnishment in Georgia

 Wage garnishment in Georgia can feel like a financial stranglehold, but knowledge is power.
-Let’s dive into the nitty-gritty of how garnishment works in the Peach State and what limits are in place to protect you.
+Understanding how garnishment works and the limits in place can help you protect your paycheck.

 Types of Garnishment in Georgia

-1. Consumer debt garnishments: These stem from unpaid credit cards, medical bills, or personal loans.
+• Consumer Debt Garnishments: Unpaid credit cards, medical bills, or personal loans.

-2. Tax garnishments: The IRS or Georgia Department of Revenue can garnish wages for unpaid taxes.
+• Tax Garnishments: The IRS or Georgia Department of Revenue garnishes wages for unpaid taxes.

-3. Child support garnishments: These take priority over other types and can claim a larger portion of your wages.
+• Child Support Garnishments: These take priority and can claim a larger portion of your wages.

-4. Student loan garnishments: Federal student loans in default can lead to garnishment without a court order.
+• Student Loan Garnishments: Federal student loans in default can lead to garnishment without a court order.

 Legal Limits on Garnishment

-• For most debts: Creditors can’t take more than 25% of your disposable earnings or the amount by which your weekly disposable earnings exceed 30 times the federal minimum wage, whichever is less.
+• For most debts: Up to 25% of your disposable earnings or the amount exceeding 30 times the federal minimum wage, whichever is less.

-• Child support: Up to 50% of disposable earnings if you’re supporting another spouse or child, or up to 60% if you’re not.
+• Child support: Up to 50% of disposable earnings if supporting another spouse or child, or 60% if not.

 • Federal student loans: Up to 15% of disposable pay.